-The plant community developed with occasional fires as an important part of the ecological processes.
-Historically fires were usually started by lightning, typically during spring and early summer months when thunderstorms were most prevalent.
-It is also recognized that native inhabitants often used fire to attract herds of migratory herbivores, especially bison.
-These intentional fires probably occurred more frequently, even on an annual basis in some locations.
-Because all of the dominant tallgrasses were rhizomatous, they were able to survive the ravages of even intense wildfires and gain a competitive advantage in the plant community.
-Trees and shrubs were suppressed by fire over most of the site.
-However, trees historically occurred in varying amounts on protected areas, generally along stream and river banks and in oxbows.
+The original plant community developed with occasional fire being an integral part of ecological processes.

+Historically, fires were started by lightning during spring and early summer months when thunderstorms were most prevalent.
+It is also recognized that early Native Americans often used fire to attract herds of migratory herbivores, especially bison.
+These intentional fires probably occurred frequently.
+Because all of the dominant tallgrasses were rhizomatous, they were able to survive the ravages of even intense wildfires and gain a competitive advantage over bunch grasses in the plant community.
+In contrast, most trees and shrubs were suppressed by fire and occurred only sparsely on protected areas.
+Growth of perennial forbs, especially legumes, was usually enhanced following a fire event.
+After an intense fire there was also usually a substantial increase in the abundance of annuals.
+This increase was generally temporary lasting for one to two years.

 Grazing history had a major impact on the dynamics of the site.
 The vegetative community developed under a grazing regime that consisted primarily of periodic grazing by large herds of bison.
 As the herds moved through an area, grazing was probably intense.
 When herds moved to adjacent areas, grazed vegetation was afforded an extended period of rest and recovery during the growing season.
 However, this grazing regime was altered during extended drought periods.
-Due to the proximity to streams, grazing animals are attracted to the Loamy Floodplain site.

 Utilization could be much more concentrated in dry times versus during normal periods of precipitation.
 Other grazing and feeding animals such as elk, deer, rabbits, rodents, and insects had secondary influences on the development of the plant community.